itsnporg/YouTube-tutorials-code/README.md

 ![Outer repo](outerrepo.png)

 <br>
-Repo you've created must look like this, naming must be done like this and read me here is not a readme created by you. you'll create readme inside this repo as below.
+Repo you've created must look like this, naming must be done like this and read me here is not a readme created by you this is readme of the main repo. you'll create readme inside project repo you'll be creating as below.

 ![Repo you have created](Repo_you_have_created.png)